THIS WEBPAGE IS ALSO AVAILABLE

 AS A PODCAST HERE

-Do you find yourself falling short in showing others true Christian love?
+Do you find yourself falling short in showing others true Christian love, especially in these difficult times, when it seems we’re more divided and hardhearted than ever about pandemic, societal, and church-related issues?
 Let this prayer for charity below help you receive God's graces to be more thoughtful and compassionate!

 Granted, obnoxious bosses, co-workers, family members, and others in general can sorely try your patience.
 Who do they think they are?
 “I'm supposed to think of them as my brothers and sisters in Christ, as fellow children of God?
 On what planet?” you may ask!

 Yet, while this sentiment, although all too human, is understandable, it still goes against the grain of the Gospels.
 As we read in this prayer for charity, we are to aim higher in living God's law of love:

 Keep me, O God, from pettiness; let me be large in thought, in word, in deed.
 Let me be done with fault-finding and self-seeking.
 May I put away all pretense and meet everyone face to face without self-pity and without prejudice.
 May I never be hasty in judgment and always generous.
 Let me take time for all things.
 Make me grow calm, serene and gentle.
 Teach me to put into action my better impulses, straightforward and unafraid.
 Grant that I may realize it is the little things of life that create differences and that in the big things of life we are one.
 And, O Lord God, let me not forget to be kind!

 Regarding fault-finding as this prayer mentions, we can think of our Lord’s words in the Sermon on the Mount, about removing the beam from our own eye before seeking to remove the splinter from our brother’s eye (Matt 7:3-5; Luke 6:41-42).
 As Jesus said, “with what judgment you judge, you shall be judged” (Matt 7:2).